 The Question That Everyone Wants to Know: How Much Does It Cost to Travel the World?

 We have got a budget of $110 a day but since travelling for the past four months in Asia we have managed to come in at around about $75.
 I know!
 Amazing eh?!

 That’s for a family of four remember, and we don’t really class our kids as ‘kids’ They’re more like small adults who like to eat a lot.
 Compare your countries currency here.

 Heres how we did it.

 The Countries we have Travelled to in Asia so far and how much it has Cost.

 We all loved Sri Lanka.
 It is a warm, friendly, beautiful country and, it is cheap.
 Perfect for those wanting to travel the world.
 We spent 25 days in Sri Lanka.
-You can read about a few things that took me by surprise in this post here.
+You can read about a few things that took me by surprise in Sri Lanka here.

 We did spend a few nights Couchsurfing in Sri Lanka, but this was more to meet local people rather than to save money.
 If you are thinking of travelling the world and are wanting to do it with free accommodation, then I cannot recommend Couchsurfing enough.
 But, this is not a post on Couchsurfing.